ignatandrei/patterns/src/patternsSiteBook/book/Chapter011_Iterator.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Iterator

 <!-- id : 3 -->
-Iterator design pattern allows to traverse a container and access the container's elements.    <br />
+Iterator design pattern allows to traverse a container and access the container's elements.
 ## Purpose of .NET implementation

 Any collection should be able to loop through its elements.    <br />